 The project Welcome to My Living Lab consists of interventions in public spaces.
-The first part took place in Amsterdam in December 2017.
+The first part takes place in Amsterdam.

 The project reacts to the rise of the ‘Living Lab’.
 It’s important for the community to be involved in these developments.
 Now Living Labs tend to be black boxes: no one knows exactly which data are being collected and what happens with these data.
 Proper regulation is missing and supervision is limited, which makes that corporations have free reign too often.